© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of medieval church and churchyard at Halstead Place is a scheduled monument protected by Historic England under reference 1021374.
 View the official record →

-The remains of the medieval church and churchyard at Halstead Place is a scheduled ancient monument located in Kent.
+The remains of the medieval church and churchyard at Halstead Place is an ancient monument in Kent comprising the archaeological and structural evidence of a parish church and its associated burial ground.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021374.

 Remains of medieval church and churchyard at Halstead Place is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021374.